bwater47/Dev-Portal/README.md

 ## Credits

-People who worked on this project were bwater47.
+People who worked on this project were Brennan Waterbury.
 You can contact the contributors through the github profiles links listed here.
 - Link: <a href="https://github.com/bwater47" alt="GitHub Link">GitHub Profile</a>

 ## License